Ventolin Evohaler 100 micrograms

 The dosage or frequency of administration should only be increased on medical advice.
 If a previously effective dose of inhaled salbutamol fails to give relief lasting at least three hours, the patient should be advised to seek medical advice.

-Increasing use of bronchodilators, in particular short-acting inhaled β2-agonists, to relieve symptoms, indicates deterioration of asthma control.
+Increasing use of bronchodilators, in particular short-acting inhaled beta-2-agonists, to relieve symptoms, indicates deterioration of asthma control, and patients should be warned to seek medical advice as soon as possible.
 The patient should be instructed to seek medical advice if short-acting relief bronchodilator treatment becomes less effective, or more inhalations than usual are required.
 In this situation the patient should be assessed and consideration given to the need for increased anti-inflammatory therapy (e.g. higher doses of inhaled corticosteroid or a course of oral corticosteroid).

 Severe exacerbations of asthma must be treated in the normal way.